-A new module for Wowza Transcoder AddOn allows customers to overlay static and dynamic images on top of video by using a Java-based API.
-It can be configured manually or preprogrammed based on external events, making it a powerful new tool for adding premium TV-like experiences.
+A new module for Wowza Transcoder AddOn enables you to overlay static and dynamic images on top of video by using a Java-based API.
+It can be configured manually or preprogrammed based on external events, making it a powerful tool for adding premium TV-like experiences.
 Examples of how this feature can be used include: